dg/ftp-deployment/readme.md

 ; files to preprocess (defaults to *.js *.css) preprocess = no

+; file which contains hashes of all uploaded files (defaults to .htdeployment) deploymentfile = .deployment
 ```

 Configuration can also be stored in a PHP file.